igrishaev/pact/README.md

 macro, the result will always be of this type.
 Thus, there is a `deref` call at the end.

-Infernally, the `then` handler calls for the `.thenApply` method if a future, and the `error` handler boils down to `..exceptionally`.
+Infernally, the `then` handler calls for the `.thenApply` method if a future and the `error` handler boils down to `.exceptionally`.

 ### Manifold

 The `pact.manifold` module makes the handlers work with the amazing Manifold library and its types.
-The Pact library doesn't have Manifold dependency: you've got to add it by your own.
+The Pact library doesn't have Manifold dependency: you've got to add it on your own.

 ```clojure
 [manifold "0.1.9-alpha3"]